 The right type of air conditioner for your home depends on the size of the space you are trying to cool and the climate in which you live.
-Here at Alber Service Company, we specialize in installing and repairing many different types of cooling systems.
+Here at Alber Service Co., we specialize in installing and repairing many different types of cooling systems.
 If you are looking to replace your old, sluggish system with new, energy-efficient air conditioning equipment, our certified technicians can suggest the system that is most suitable for your home.
 If your current AC system is in need of repair, we can help with that too!

 It’s unpleasant and even dangerous to stay in a house that’s too hot.
 But today there are very effective ways to replace hot indoor air with cooler air and maintain comfortable temperatures.
 All you need to do is decide which type of air conditioning strategy will work best based on your budget, your home’s features and other factors.
 This quick review of air conditioning types will help you make the right choice.

 Central AC systems still represent the gold standard for home air conditioning.
 In most cases, the ductwork system that delivers cool air throughout the house will distribute heated air during winter months.
 A central air conditioning system is not sized by BTU output.
 Instead, cooling capacity is given in “tons.”
 A “ton” of cooling capacity equals the amount of heat absorbed by one ton of ice melting over a 24-hour period (roughly equal to 12,000 BTU).

 Great gains in comfort and energy savings are possible when you replace an old central AC system with a new, high-efficiency unit.
 For example, a 10-year old AC system may only be operating at under 10 SEER, while new units are available that operate above 20 SEER.
 When AC maintenance and repair isn’t providing the comfort or savings you want, it’s time to consider upgrading to new equipment.
 Alber Service Co. will also help you evaluate building envelope improvements that help to reduce your AC requirements.